craigphicks/TypeScript-cph/tmp.cph.d/algorithmDocs/function-type-checking.md

 We call `type` a plain type when `objectPart(type)` is empty (i.e., `never`).

+The term iff is the standard abbreviation for "if and only if".
+- iff [expression]

+is equivalent to
+- if [expression] then true else false.

 For any two plain types `x`, `y`,
 - `intersection(x,y)` is the type with elements in both `x` and `y`.
 - `x isSubsetOf y` iff for every `p` in `x`, `p` in `y`
-- `x isIntersectionNonEmpty y` iff
-    - for some `p` in `x`, `p` in `y`
+- `x isIntersectionNonEmpty y` iff for some `p` in `x`, `p` in `y`

 ### 0.2.
 Kinds of Function Declarations

 Typescript function declarations include the following kinds of syntax:
 - Plain functions declarations, with a single non-template signature.
+See Example 0.1.
 - Template function declarations, which allow constrainted template type variables in a signature.
 See example 0.2.
-- Overload functions, which describe a function using a set of function signatures, see example 0.3.
-Overload declaration can also include template function declarations.
+- Overload functions, which describe a function using a set of function signatures, see Example 0.3.
+- Overload declaration can also include template function declarations.
 See example 0.4.

 *Example 0.1 single non-template function declaration*